← Back

 Proofing

-Cover your dough with a wetted towel and let your dough sit for another 30 minutes.
-In the meantime preheat your oven to 180°C. Don’t use the fan of your oven.
-You don’t want to fan out the steam.
-We want to steam the Stollen as much as possible.
+Cover your dough with a wet towel and let your dough sit for another 30 minutes.
+In the meantime preheat your oven to 180°C (350°F).

 Baking

-Take your Stollen and place it on tray that has parchment paper.
+Take your Stollen and place it on a rack with parchment paper.
 Spray your Stollen generously with water.
 We don’t want the Stollen to dry out too quickly in the oven.
 Place another tray on top of your Stollen.
 This simulates a dutch oven and makes sure that we have a very steamy environment.
 This really is a game changer for everything you are baking in your home oven.
+You can read more about baking and my default oven setup here.

-Your Stollen is ready the moment the core temperature reaches around 92°C. This is best measured with a thermometer.
-In my case that was happening after around 60 minutes.
+Your Stollen is ready the moment the core temperature reaches around 92°C (197°F).
+This is best measured with a thermometer.
+In my case, that was after roughly 60 minutes.

 Post-Bake